 Plain English Breakdown

-The official source material does not provide details on the start date or costs associated with setting up and running the system.
+The official source material does not provide details on the start date or funding specifics for the California Alert system.

 California Alert System